randomyeast/unsupervised_analysis/docs/source/index.rst

 Training the model
 ++++++++++++++++++
 -       Running ``python train.py --config_dir ./experiments/<your_experiment_name>`` will
         train the model.
-It will likely take several hours to converge, depending on your hardware and how much data you are using.
+It will likely take several hours to complete, depending on your hardware and how much data you are using.
 -       Once the model has completed training, there will be a directory titled ``stage_<x>`` within the ``./experiments/<your_experiment_name>/`` directory, for each stage of